Optical evidence of the chiral magnetic anomaly in Weyl semimetal TaAs: Measured optical response in zero field

-Magneto-optical measurements probing THz chiral pumping in TaAs are performed using Fourier transform infrared (FTIR) spectroscopy.
-TaAs is a low-doped Weyl semimetal.\cite{XuScience2015} It is non-centrosymmetric with two types of Weyl chiral-conjugate pairs: four pairs of one type (W1) and eight pairs of another type (W2).\cite{XuScience2015, murakami2007phase,Wan2011} The W1 nodes are 13 meV lower in energy than W2 nodes, leading to smaller Fermi energies in the W2 pockets.\cite{XuScience2015,yang2015weyl,Lv2015,Huang2015,LeeBansil2015,arnold2016} The total free carrier response is a combination of these 24 Weyl pockets, and 8 identical trivial hole pockets.
+Magneto-optical measurements are performed using Fourier transform infrared (FTIR) spectroscopy.
+TaAs is a low-doped Weyl semimetal \cite{XuScience2015}.
+It is non-centrosymmetric with two types of Weyl chiral-conjugate pairs: four pairs of one type (W1) and eight pairs of another type (W2) \cite{XuScience2015, murakami2007phase,Wan2011}.
+The W1 nodes are 13 meV lower in energy than W2 nodes, leading to smaller relative chemical potentials above the node in the W2 pockets \cite{XuScience2015,yang2015weyl,Lv2015,Huang2015,LeeBansil2015,arnold2016}.
+The total free carrier response is a combination of these 24 Weyl pockets, and 8 identical trivial hole pockets.

 Single crystals of TaAs are grown by chemical vapor transport method as described in Ref.
 [10].
-Optical measurements on a thick single crystal are reported on the as-grown ab facet and a mechanically polished $ac$-plane, which accommodates a 5 mm and 1.8 mm diameter aperture, respectively.
-FTIR spectroscopy measurements are performed at normal incidence in fields up to 8 T in the e$\parallel$B Voigt geometry.
+Optical measurements on a thick single crystal are reported on the as-grown $ab$-facet versus a mechanically polished $ac$-plane, which accommodates a 5 mm and 1.8 mm diameter aperture, respectively.
+FTIR spectroscopy measurements are performed at normal incidence in fields up to 8 T in the e$\parallel$B Voigt geometry, results that will be presented in Sections IV and V.

-In generic metallic systems, the dielectric function $\varepsilon$ near the screened plasma frequency, where $\varepsilon_1$ crosses zero, results in a local minimum in the reflectivity preceded by a sharp rise in reflectivity that must approach 100\% at low frequency.
-In the semimetal TaAs, field-induced enhancements arising from the chiral pumping effect contribute to $\varepsilon_1$ and shift the zero crossing to higher frequencies thereby shifting the reflectivity edge.
-In our work, this change in reflectivity in the vicinity of the plasma edge is used to sensitively detect chiral pumping effects.
-Zero-field reflectance measurements are performed to characterize the complex spectral dielectric function along the $a$- and $c$-axes, which are necessary to extract the field-induced Drude weight enhancements from the shifting plasma edge.
-Zero-field and Faraday ($e \perp B$) geometry optical measurements provide supplemental characterization of average band velocities, energy of the chemical potential above the Weyl nodes, and the crossover field range separating the classical and QLs.
+In the semimetal TaAs, field-induced enhancements arising from the chiral pumping effect contribute to $\varepsilon_1$ and shift the zero crossing to higher frequencies thereby shifting the reflectivity edge through the mechanism discussed in the previous section.
+In our work, this change in reflectivity in the vicinity of the plasma edge is used to sensitively detect chiral pumping effects as illustrated in Fig. \ref{fig:conductivity}(c).
+The total complex dielectric function in zero field is required to quantitatively extract the field-induced Drude weight enhancements from the shifting plasma edge.
+Zero-field reflectance measurements are performed to characterize the complex spectral dielectric function along the $a$- and $c$-axes.
+Zero-field and Faraday ($e \perp B$) geometry optical measurements also provide supplemental characterization of average band velocities, energy of the chemical potential above the Weyl nodes, and the crossover field range separating the classical and quantum limits.